github/codeql/docs/codeql/codeql-overview/codeql-changelog/codeql-cli-2.5.9.rst

 Security Coverage
 -----------------

 CodeQL 2.5.9 runs a total of 268 security queries when configured with the Default suite (covering 114 CWE).
 The Extended suite enables an additional 79 queries (covering 28 more CWE).
-A list of queries for each suite and language `is available here <https://docs.github.com/en/code-security/code-scanning/managing-your-code-scanning-configuration/codeql-query-suites#queries-included-in-the-default-and-security-extended-query-suites>`__.

 CodeQL CLI
 ----------